Inference on high-dimensional implicit dynamic models using a guided intermediate resampling filter: Discussion

-GIRF methodology proceeds on a time scale finer than the observation time scale.
-Each of the increased number of resampling steps therefore deals with a reduced amount of information and consequently suffers less from the weight degeneracy.
-Theoretical investigation revealed that GIRF can produce accurate filtering estimates in moderately high dimensions under certain assumptions on the POMP model and the guide function.
-These conditions offer a perspective on the abundance of information causing the COD for SMC, and how GIRF methodology can partially resolve the problem.

-Some analyses of high dimensional dynamic systems rely on information reduction techniques.
-Approximate Bayesian computation, for example, approximates the posterior probability of parameters given data using the distance between carefully chosen summary statistics of the observed data and those of the simulated data under various parameter values.
-This simplified approach in principle enables analyses of data for any model that can be simulated.
-However, information reduction methods can fail to capture full complexities in the model or result in inaccurate parameter estimates \citep{fasiolo2016comparison}.
-Also, different conclusions might be drawn depending on the summary statistics and the distance measures being used.
-There is a risk of subconscious bias when the scientist's expert knowledge is used to select these fitting criteria.
-By contrast, GIRF methodology enables likelihood-based inference on relatively high-dimensional nonlinear dynamic models.
-Likelihood-based inference can add to the reliability of scientific conclusions, because the likelihood of data is uniquely defined by a model and provides a common measure of fit.
+Our guided intermediate resampling filter (GIRF) approach enables likelihood-based inference on relatively high-dimensional, nonlinear, implicitly defined dynamic models.
+Alternative approaches based on information reduction, such as approximate Bayesian computation (ABC), can fail to capture full complexities in the model or result in inaccurate parameter estimates \citep{fasiolo2016comparison}.
+There is also a risk of subconscious bias when the scientist's expert knowledge is used to select criteria used to fit a model.
+In comparison, inference based on the likelihood of data can add to the reliability of scientific conclusions, since the likelihood of data, uniquely defined by the model, provides a common measure of fit.
 In addition, the statistical efficiency of likelihood-based inference leads to inferences that might be unobtainable for methods requiring information reduction.
-Many scientific and statistical challenges remain involving analysis of partially observed, highly nonlinear, coupled stochastic systems, and we have shown that GIRF methodology provides a framework for progress in this enterprise.